cspace-deployment/ucb-cspace-scripts.js/README.md

 # ucb-cspace-scripts

-This package contains JavaScript programs for performing operations such as batch updates on UC Berkeley CollectionSpace installations.
+This package contains JavaScript programs for performing operations such as bulk updates on UC Berkeley CollectionSpace installations.

 ## Installation